GoogleCloudPlatform/istio-samples/istio-canary-gke/README.md

     --num-nodes=4
 ```

-3. `cd` into the directory for this demo.
+3. Change into the Istio install directory from the root of this repository.
 ```
-cd istio-canary-gke;
+cd common/
 ```

 4. Install Istio on the cluster:

 ```
-chmod +x ../common/install_istio.sh; ../common/install_istio.sh
+./install_istio.sh
 ```

 5. Once the cluster is ready, ensure that Istio is running: